Topological $\Delta G$ homology of rings with twisted $G$-action: Introduction

 Topological Hochschild homology can be viewed as the norm from the trivial group to $S^1$ by \cite{ABGHLM18} and Real topological Hochschild homology can be viewed as the norm from the cyclic group of order two to $O(2)$ by~\cite{AKGH21}.
 We therefore view our construction as providing combinatorial models for the (Borel completion) of norms for more general compact Lie groups.
-Norms play a fundamental role in equivariant homotopy theory, for example see~\cite{HHR14,BDS22}.
+Norms play a fundamental role in equivariant homotopy theory, for example see~\cite{HHR16,BDS22}.
 In the setting of topological groups, the theory of norms is under active investigation, see~\cite{BMM22} for a more geometric approach.
 As a special case, we plan to lift our construction of quaternionic topological Hochschild homology to a genuine $\Pin(2)$-equivariant spectrum satisfying the universal property of the norm from the cyclic group of order four to $\Pin(2)$.

 The norm perspective informs our computations.
 As a special case, we give a description of quaternionic topological Hochschild homology in terms of \emph{twisted free loop spaces} with a $\Pin(2)$-action.
 Twisted free loop spaces arise naturally in the study of fixed point theory, see for example~\cite{KW07,CP19,KY23}.
 Here we consider the twisted free loop space $ \cL^{\tau}X\coloneqq \{ \gamma \colon [0,1] \to X \mid t^2\gamma(0)=\gamma(1)\} $ where $t$ is a generator for $C_4\subset \Pin(2)$.
 Alternatively, we show that this can be identified with the norm $\Map^{C_2}(\Pin(2),X)\simeq \cL^{\tau}X$ as a space with left $\Pin(2)$-action.
-We show that topological quaternionic homology of a loop space with twisted $G$-action is a twisted free loop space. \begin{thmx} Let $X$ be a space with $C_4$-action and let $q: C_4\to C_2$ be the quotient.
-Then there is an equivalence
+We show that topological quaternionic homology of a loop space with twisted $C_4$-action $\Omega^{q}X$ defined in \autoref{loop-space-twisted-G-action} is a twisted free loop space.